On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-With the discretization of $\X$, the Player restricts its action selection $\x_t$ to the vertices $\hat{\X}_t$, which leads to a decrease in its performance.
-We consider the worst case scenario, where the Opponent knows the mesh used by the Player.
-The resulted value functions then takes the vertices of the mesh $\hatX_t$ as the optimization domain for the Player.
-We denote the discretized value functions as $\hat{\playerV}$ and $\hat{\opponentV}$ for the Player and the Opponent respectively.
-For example, the Player's value function at timestep $1 \leq t \leq T-1$ is given by
+With the discretization of $\X$ at every time step, the Player restricts its action selection $\x_t$ at time step $t$ to the vertices in $\widehat{\X}_t$, which leads to a decrease in performance.
+We consider the worst-case scenario, where the Opponent knows the mesh used by the Player.
+The optimization domains of the resulting discretized Player value functions are then represented using the vertices of the mesh $\widehatX_t$.
+We denote the discretized value functions as $\widehat{\playerV}$ and $\widehat{\opponentV}$ for the Player and the Opponent, respectively.
+For example, the Player's value function at time step $t$ between $1$ and $T-1$ is given by

-For the detailed definition of discretized value functions, see Appendix~\ref{appdx:discretized-value}.
+For the detailed definition of all discretized value functions, see Appendix~\ref{appdx:discretized-value}.